orbit-online/upkg/README.md

 - Streamline package names are reported in log messages
 - Depend on records.sh rather than running our own logging
 - Use sha256sum as fallback for shasum -a 256
+- Add -g switch to install.
+Allowing upkg.json in $HOME/.local to be tracked by dotfiles trackers

 ## Alternatives